corda/cdl-example/README.md

 ```

 where:
-- `from` is the minimum number of states
+- `from` is the minimum number of states.
-- `bounded` specifies if there is an upper limit
+- `bounded` specifies if there is an upper limit.
-- `upperbound` specifies the upperbound, which is only applied if `bounded` is true
+- `upperbound` specifies the upperbound, which is only applied if `bounded` is true.

 Note, the structure above allows for quite complex definition of what is allowed, in most cases these won't be needed.
 To simplify the use of PathConstraints most properties are defaulted.
 So for example you can specify a Path constraint simply as: